Bespoke Log Cabin Example

 We had an enquiry from the local tennis club to supply a replacement building for the groundsmen to store their equipment.

 The first call is always to ask if there is anything from the standard range that might suit.
-These will always work out the cheapest option, but sometimes, as in this case, there was nothing that matched the usage so we had to embark on a bespoke design.

 The first questions to ask in order to arrive at a suitable design went as follows :